Learning more physically realistic dynamics in machine-learning based weather forecasting with latent-space constraints: Acknowledgments

 \section{Acknowledgments}

-H. F., Y. Q., and P. G. acknowledge support from the National Science Foundation (NSF) Science and Technology Center (STC) Learning the Earth with Artificial Intelligence and Physics (LEAP, Award \#2019625).
+H. F., Y. Q., J. N., and P. G. acknowledge support from the National Science Foundation (NSF) Science and Technology Center (STC) Learning the Earth with Artificial Intelligence and Physics (LEAP, Award \#2019625).